Skip to main content

 So workers globally have a 25-year window to capitalise on a shrinking Chinese workforce.
 Consumers will have that same time to fear crimped supply.

 That window and its potential gains are tenuous.
 It would be wiped out by China raising its retirement age, forcing millions to remain at work.
-Notably, capacity loss would max out around 11%.
+Notably, capacity loss in that scenario would max out around 11%.

 Welcoming projections of labour's renaissance, however temporary, is understandable.
 Better wages and conditions arising from labour shortages benefit the millions who work.